Yiwei022/cfa-agent/README.md

 **A pedagogical demonstration of AI agents with function calling using Mistral API**

 #### The project is built for PGE3-EN Coding for AI course in aivancity in 2025-2026 Academic Year for pedagogical purposes, with as simple as agentic tool calling can go.
 The aim is that by reading this README file, you should be able to understand the full codebase and the whole logic.

+> 🎨 **Phase 2 (Current Branch: `phase2-rich-tui`)**: This version includes Rich library enhancements for a beautiful terminal UI with panels, spinners, syntax highlighting, and markdown rendering.
+See the master branch for the simpler plain-text version.

 ---

 ## Table of Contents